ministryofjustice/analytics-platform-control-panel/README.md

 ## Documentation

+Our documentation for getting started with this repo can be found in the following files in the `docs` folder:
 * [Running control panel locally](./doc/running.md)
 * [Running control panel with docker](./doc/docker.md)
 * [Control Panel environment variables](./doc/environment.md)
 * [The control panel frontend](./doc/frontend.md)
 * [The control panel data model](./doc/data_structure.md)
 * [Some semi-common errors](./doc/errors.md)
+Note that some of these pages have not been updated following the switch from the old KOPS cluster to the new EKS one, so may contain outdated information.

+For further details about the Analytical Platform, see our [Technical Documentation](https://silver-dollop-30c6a355.pages.github.io) site.